 What's left to count in the House?
 Can Democrats hold the majority?

 House Republicans are in position to reach the 218 seats they need to flip the chamber after the midterm elections.
-As of Saturday night, CBS News estimates Republicans will win at least 214 seats, while Democrats are estimated to win at least 210 seats.
+As of Monday morning, CBS News estimates Republicans will win at least 214 seats, while Democrats are estimated to win at least 210 seats.

 In several outstanding races, Republicans are ahead.
 However, some toss-ups have been breaking for Democrats, and on Saturday night, CBS News projected that Democrats flipped Washington state's 3rd Congressional District, a seat the GOP was favored to hold.